-- software development and testing, including GameDev: - publishing and distribution of software (particularly SaaS); - · esports; - training in computer literacy, programming, testing and technical support of software; - cybersecurity; - research and development in IT and telecommunications; - digital marketing and advertising using software developed by residents; - supply of services related to the circulation of virtual assets; - robotics: - development, implementation and support of products for international card payment systems; - development of technological products in the defence, industrial and domestic sectors; - · cloud data centres.
+- Software development and testing, including GameDev. - Publishing and distribution of software, in particular SaaS. - · eSports. - Training in computer literacy, programming, testing and technical support of software. - · Cybersecurity. - R&D in IT and telecoms. - Digital marketing and ads using software developed by residents. - Supply of services related to the circulation of virtual assets. - · Robotics. - Development, implementation and support of products of international card payment systems. - Development of technological products in defence, industrial, and domestic sectors. - · Cloud data centres. - Design, production of UAVs, their maintenance and repair, and UAV control training services.

-Diia City aims to solve several important issues by:
+Diia City aims at solving several important issues, including the following.

-- providing a smooth transfer from private entrepreneur mode to a mixed model that combines both services agreements and a special form of employment agreement (socalled GIG contracts);

-- introducing many important instruments specifically for the residents of Diia City, such as:
+- 1. It provides for a smooth transfer from private entrepreneur mode to a mixed model combining both services agreements and special form employment agreements (so called GIG contracts). - 2.
+It introduces many important instruments specifically for the residents of Diia City, namely, convertible loans, liquidation preferences, options and employee stock ownership plans, warranties and indemnities, and liquidated damages.

-- (a) convertible loans;

-- (b) liquidation preferences;

-- (c) employee stock ownership plans;

-- (d) warranties and indemnities; and

-- (e) liquidated damages.

-In light of all this, Diia City may end up becoming a start-up incubator and a boost for the whole technology sector in Ukraine.
+Considering the above, Diia City may turn out to become a start-up incubator and a booster for the whole technology sector in Ukraine.